5 SANE Diet Review(s) + Making the SANE Diet Work for You

 Has counting calories and starvation dieting ever really helped you?
 Be honest now.
 How many starvation diets have you tried?
 (By starvation diets, we mean calorie-restrictive diets, not fasting.)
 What happened?
 If you’re like most people who have issues with their weight, you probably lost 10 or so pounds fairly quickly.
 Before long, however, the weight loss slowed down to barely a pound a week, if that!

-Meanwhile, you were hungry, week, grouchy.
+Meanwhile, you were hungry, weak, and grouchy.
 You couldn’t think clearly.
 All you could think about was food, and the longer the diet continued, the more intensely you thought about food.
 And you weren’t thinking about vegetables, either.
 You were craving chips and doughnuts and candy and pasta and soda.

 Sooner or later, you fell off the diet because you couldn’t take the hunger and temptation any longer.
 Whether you lost some weight or all the weight you intended to lose, you were thankful and eager to eat “real” food again.
 And what happened when you started eating normally again?
 That’s right.
 You gained all the weight back you had lost, plus a few extra pounds.

 It’s depressing and frustrating.
 Every time a diet failed, you probably blamed yourself.
-You didn’t know what you did wrong, and why calorie counting didn’t work for you.
-You feel helpless, hopeless, yet desperate to lose weight.
+You didn’t know what you did wrong and why calorie counting didn’t work for you.
+You feel helpless and hopeless, yet desperate to lose weight.
 After all, you are painfully aware of the health issues that being overweight or obese can cause.

 Though any amount of extra fat can increase the risk of health problems, having an excessive amount of fat significantly increases these risks.
 Obesity, a condition in which a person weighs more than 20% above a healthy weight, significantly increases the risk of many health conditions, including: